d2r2/go-si7021/README.md

 Si7021 ([pdf reference](https://raw.github.com/d2r2/go-si7021/master/docs/Si7021-A20.pdf)) high accuracy temperature and relative humidity sensor.
 Easily integrated with Arduino and Raspberry PI due to i2c communication interface:
 ![image](https://raw.github.com/d2r2/go-si7021/master/docs/Si7021_GY-21.jpg)

-This sensor has extra feature - integrated heater which could be helpfull in some specific application (such as periodic condensate removal, for example).
+This sensor has extra feature - integrated heater which could be helpful in some specific application (such as periodic condensate removal, for example).

-Here is a library written in [Go programming language](https://golang.org/) for Raspberry PI and counterparts, which gives you in the output relative humidity and temperature values (making all necessary i2c-bus interracting and values computing).
+Here is a library written in [Go programming language](https://golang.org/) for Raspberry PI and counterparts, which gives you in the output relative humidity and temperature values (making all necessary i2c-bus interacting and values computing).

 Golang usage
 ------------